-As of March 13, 2012, the Company has 16 employees at its head office in Toronto, Canada, and approximately 1,633 employees in its project offices and field offices throughout Colombia.
-At its project offices in Lima, Peru, the Company has 20 employees.
+As of the date hereof, the Company has 22 employees at its head office in Toronto, Canada, and approximately 2,090 employees in its project offices and field offices throughout Colombia.
+At its project offices in Lima, Peru, the Company has 60 employees.
 The Company also has 4 employees in Guatemala.